-122. Tony Hart, Smart Oxford Programme Manager, told the Review Group that many visitors were not well informed about walking routes and the location of attractions, and there was room to improve.
+118. Tony Hart, Smart Oxford Programme Manager, told the Review Group that many visitors were not well informed about walking routes and the location of attractions, and there was room to improve.
 Whilst there is the potential for more apps to be developed to address this issue, the scale of Google's online mapping will likely remain dominant and the main navigation tool for visitors.
 The challenge here however is that the City has poor 3g mobile coverage in some areas.
 Online mapping shows that there is poor or no coverage across various providers near St John's College, Christchurch Meadow and St Aldates, among other areas.
 Whilst Google Maps was a primary means of navigating the City, it was noted that not everyone will be able to access the platform, or know how to use it.
 Therefore, there will likely be a continuing need for static maps also.

-123. The Review Group heard that many of the static maps in the City Centre were no longer up to date, and altogether wrong in some instances.
+119. The Review Group heard that many of the static maps in the City Centre were no longer up to date, and altogether wrong in some instances.
 For example, the Westgate Centre is not included on some maps.
-Councillors were also of the view that signage links between the Westgate, the Covered Market, Cornmarket Street and the Castle And Prison could be significantly improved.
-The Review Group believe that the castle is an often overlooked visor attraction, which is ideally located for rail passengers to visit on their way into the city centre.
+Councillors were also of the view that signage links between the Westgate, the Covered Market and Cornmarket Street could be significantly improved.

 The Covered Market should be the jewel in the crown of the retail experience in Oxford.
 Guest contributor

-124. Council officers advised that simple and low cost finger posts for wayfinding are an effective way of helping people to navigate the City.
+120. Council officers advised that simple and low cost finger posts for wayfinding are an effective way of helping people to navigate the City.
 These are a cost effective alternative to high cost interactive wayfinding information points, and may be cost saving in the long term.
 An ongoing revenue allocation for signage upkeep and maintenance will be required however.

-Recommendation 17: That provision is made in the City Executive Board's draft budget proposals for 2020/21 to include an allocation for updating and/or upgrading the current static maps and signage in the city centre.
-This should specifically include creative signage between the Westgate Centre, the Covered Market, Cornmarket Street and the Castle and Prison.
+Recommendation 17: That provision is made in the Cabinet's draft budget proposals for 2020/21 to include an allocation for updating and/or upgrading the current static maps and signage in the city centre.
+This should specifically include creative signage between the Westgate Centre, the Covered Market and Cornmarket Street.
 An ongoing revenue allocation should be provided for their maintenance and review.